ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-work-with-vat.md

 Instead of using journals to post an import VAT invoice, you can use a purchase invoice.

 ### To set up purchasing for posting import VAT invoices
 1. Set up a vendor card for the import authority that sends you the import VAT invoice.
-The **Gen. obch.
-Posting Group** and **VAT Bus.
+The **Gen. účto  Posting Group** and **VAT Bus.
 Posting Group** must be set up in the same way as the general ledger account for the import VAT.
 2. Create a **Gen. Product Posting Group** for the import VAT and set up an import VAT **Def.
 VAT Product Posting Group** for the related **Gen. Product Posting Group**.
 3. Vyberte ikonu ![Žárovky, která otevře funkci Řekněte mi](media/ui-search/search_small.png "Řekněte mi, co chcete dělat"), zadejte **Účtovní osnova** a poté vyberte související odkaz.
 4. Select the import VAT general ledger account, and then choose the **Edit** action.
 5. On the **Posting** FastTab, select the **Gen. účto  Posting Group** setup for import VAT. [!INCLUDE[prod_short](includes/prod_short.md)] automatically fills in the **VAT Prod.
 Posting Group** field.
 6. Vyberte ikonu ![Žárovky, která otevře funkci Řekněte mi](media/ui-search/search_small.png "Řekněte mi, co chcete dělat"), zadejte **Nastavení obecného účtování** a poté vyberte související odkaz.
-7. Create a combination of the **Gen. obch.
-Posting Group** for the VAT authority and the **Gen. účto  Posting Group** for import VAT.
+7. Create a combination of the **Gen. účto  Posting Group** for the VAT authority and the **Gen. účto  Posting Group** for import VAT.
 For this new combination, in the **Purchase Account** field, choose the import VAT general ledger account.

 ### To create a new invoice for the import authority vendor once you have completed the setup
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Invoices**, and then choose the related link.
-2. Create a new purchase invoice.
+2. Vytvořte novou nákupní fakturu.
 3. In the **Buy-from Vendor No.** field, choose the import authority vendor, and then choose the **OK** button.
 4. In the purchase line, in the **Type** field, choose **G/L Account**, and in the **No.** field, choose the import VAT general ledger account.
 5. In the **Quantity** field, type **1**.